Demidorn/alx-frontend-javascript/0x03-ES6_data_manipulation/README.md

     sudo apt install nodejs -y
 ```
 2. **Install Jest, Babel, and ESLint**
-in your project directory, install Jest, <br>Babel and ESList by using the supplied package.json and run npm install.
+in your project directory, install Jest, Babel and ESList by using the supplied package.json and run npm install.

 *NOTE:* Don’t forget to run $ npm install when you have the package.json